Sagnikabhol/RNN_Example/README.md

 # RNN_Example
-This project demonstrates a basic sequence prediction model using a Simple Recurrent Neural Network (RNN) in TensorFlow and Keras.
-Functionality:  The model is trained to predict the next number in a sequence.
-For example, given the input sequence [1, 2, 3], the model will learn to predict 4.
+This project demonstrates a simple Recurrent Neural Network (RNN) using TensorFlow and Keras.
+It predicts the next number in a sequence using a trained RNN model.
+The model is trained on sequences of three numbers and predicts the fourth number.
+This example provides a basic understanding of RNNs for sequence prediction. #RNN #TensorFlow #Keras #DeepLearning